-Stainless steel bolts are more suggested than screws and nails as the mechanical fasteners because of the cedar’ seasonal movement.
+Stainless steel bolts are more suggested than screws and nails as the mechanical fasteners because of the cedar’s seasonal movement.
 For finishing, the wood doesn’t require any painting, and simple staining is enough.

 Cedar Wood texture

 It is soft yet stable wood.
 Most cedars have a straight and open grain.
 Wavy grain is also common.
-The cedar trees mostly have white or pinkish-red thin sap areas which are most likely milled away during the process of timber making.
+The cedar trees mostly have white or pinkish-red thin sap areas that are most likely milled away during timber making.

-Generally, cedar also has diverse texture (yes, depending on its type) ranging from smooth, medium to coarse texture.
+Generally, cedar also has diverse textures (yes, depending on its type) ranging from smooth, medium, to coarse textures.
 Small and big knots are also often found in certain types like western red cedar.

 Cedar Wood color

 There are at least six different types of cedarwood.
-Among those types, their natural colors are ranging from white, pale yellow, pinkish-red, pale brown purplish-brown, and dark reddish-brown.
+Among those types, their natural colors range from white, pale yellow, pinkish-red, pale brown purplish-brown, and dark reddish-brown.

-The outer part of the wood that is sapwood usually has a softer color compared to the heartwood area.
-As it ages, the colors might fade into paler ones and some even turn into greyish.
+The outer part of the sapwood wood usually has a softer color compared to the heartwood area.
+As it ages, the colors might fade into paler ones, and some even turn greyish.

 Cedar Wood strength

-Cited from the bending strength of softwoods, cedar types have smaller numbers compared to other types of softwood.
-Of all cedar types, the eastern (Aromatic) red cedar has the highest score that is 8,800 psi.
+Cited from the bending strength of softwoods, cedar types have smaller numbers than other softwood types.
+The eastern (Aromatic) red cedar has the highest score of 8,800 psi of all cedar types.
 Others have scores below 7500 psi.

-Viewed from the Janka hardness scale, of 0 to 4000 scale, only elm cedar has 1320 scores and followed by red cedar with 900 scores.
+Viewed from the Janka hardness scale, of 0 to 4000 scale, only elm cedar has 1320 scores, followed by red cedar with 900 scores.
 Others only get 720 and fewer.

 Cedar Wood facts

-Nowadays there are more endangered species of cedar and the usage of them will lead to fine or other punishment.
+Nowadays, there are more endangered species of cedar, and their usage will lead to fines or other punishment.